 I didn’t change a word… Thank you, granny! ,-)

 Do you know why the camel has two humps and the Dromedary has only one?
 Yet they look like two drops of water!
-For me, it was granny who told me the story of these two animals when I was your age, and I really liked it.
-Listen carefully:
+For me, it was granny who told me the story of these two animals when I was your age… I liked it very much … Listen carefully:

-In the past, there was only the Dromedary.
+In the past, a long time ago, there was only the Dromedary.
 His bump which was like a backpack was essential to him.
 He put reserves of energy into it to survive in the desert where he could spend whole days without finding water to drink or branches to graze.

-The Bedouins used him to carry their luggage and also rode it when they had long distances to travel… But in one region, lived a nomad who would transform everything.
+The Bedouins used him to carry their luggage and also rode it when they had long distances to travel… But in a part of the globe, adjoining the desert, lived a nomad who would transform everything.
 A big nomad with two big buttocks and a big chest.

 The nomad had a dromedary, and since she had two big buttocks and a big chest, she couldn’t walk long.
 So, she would climb it and get to the top of his hump to travel through the desert and look for a watering hole.

-Proud of her work, the nomad bought several male and female dromedaries and made them all two humps on their backs because of her large buttocks.
-These metamorphosed dromedaries gavebirth to babies with two humps with a space in the middle for the big buttocks of the big nomad.
+Proud of her work, she bought several male and female dromedaries and made them all two humps on their backs because of her large buttocks.
+These metamorphosed dromedaries gavebirth to babies with two humps with a space in the middle to protect the big buttocks and the big chest of the Bedouin from the wind. .
 And that’s how the camel appeared.

 One day, while looking for a watering hole, she met another nomad with her dromedary, the single-bump animal.
 The dromedary was surprised to see the camel.
 He walked up to him and laughed: “I have never seen such a creature!
-Viewing!
-You’ve got one hump on your back!”.
+Look!
+You’ve got one hump on your back!
+Haven’t you seen it ?!”.
 Very angry, the dromedary replied: “Instead of making fun of my hump, you’d better look at yours.
 You’ve got TWO!
 It’s mean and unsuitable to look at other people’s imperfections when you have more than them, but you don’t even notice!”

-The two animals re-entered into a ruthless dispute.
-Then furious, the camel ran away, left the big nomad with big buttocks, and settled far, far away where the desert is very cold, as in China and Mongolia.
-His two humps were very useful to him, because he reserved more energy to overcome the cold and dry climate of these regions.
+The two animals continued to quarrel mercilessly.
+Then, furious, the camel ran away, left the big nomad with big buttocks, and settled far, far away where the desert is very cold, as in China or Mongolia.
+His two humps were very useful to him, because he reserved so much more energy so to overcome the cold and dry climate of these regions.
 The camel stayed in the warm desert as in Saudi Arabia and the African Sahara.
 He needed only one hump to live.

 Come on young people, I told you the story of the camel and the dromedary which Grandma told me when I was your age, and it is your turn to pass it on.